-The government also published a White Paper on 30 March 2017 which relates to the "Great Repeal Bill" that will be put before Parliament next year.
+The government also published a White Paper on 30 March 2017 which relates to the European Union (Withdrawal) Bill that passed its second reading in the House of Commons on 11 September 2017.
 The Bill will repeal the European Communities Act 1972 that currently gives EU law direct effect in the UK and primacy over UK law.
-A foreword to the White Paper from David Davis, Secretary of State for Exiting the EU, clarifies that "the Great Repeal Bill will convert EU law as it applies in the UK into domestic law on the day we leave – so that wherever practical and sensible, the same laws and rules will apply immediately before and immediately after our departure".
+A foreword to the White Paper from David Davis, Secretary of State for Exiting the EU, clarifies that "the [European Union (Withdrawal)] Bill will convert EU law as it applies in the UK into domestic law on the day we leave – so that wherever practical and sensible, the same laws and rules will apply immediately before and immediately after our departure".
 The key features of the Bill that are outlined in the White Paper are as follows:

 - the Bill will convert EU law which is directly applicable in the UK into UK law;

 - it will preserve all UK laws that implement the UK's EU obligations (ie. EU law which is given effect through national law);

 - the rights in the EU treaties that can be relied on directly in court by an individual will continue to be available in UK law (and the UK courts will continue to be able to look to the provisions of EU treaties to interpret the EU laws that are preserved); and